jasoncogzellmain/Statizen/README.md

 # Statizen

-A desktop application for tracking Star Citizen statistics and performance metrics.
+A desktop application for tracking Star Citizen statistics around kills/deaths, and a built in dictionary for ships and NPCs.
+Allows for posting kill info to a discord channel, with more features coming soon!

 🚀 **Version 1.0.1 Beta Release**